nailiable/nailiable/README.md

 [中文](https://github.com)

 ## 🌈 About me
 A high school student in a county in China,all technologies are self-taught.
+In addition to technology, I also like Quadratic Element Amination😜

 ## 📲 My technical stack